dotenv-org/dotenv-org.github.io/index.md

 ### Deploy Everywhere™

 Dotenv Vault works everywhere you already deploy your code.
 Run the build command to generate your encrypted .env.vault file, commit that safely to code, and deploy.
-There's nothing else like it. <a href="">Learn more</a>
+There's nothing else like it.

 ```
 $ npx dotenv-vault build